Peter Youngblood Hills

-Peter Youngblood Hills (born 28 January 1978) is an Anglo-American actor.
+Peter Youngblood Hills is an Anglo-American actor.
 He is perhaps best known for his supporting role of Sgt.
 Darrell "Shifty" Powers in HBO’s World War II mini-series, Band of Brothers.

-Early life

-He was born in Johannesburg, to an American mother (raised in North East Tennessee, USA) and English father (who was raised in Lusaka, Zambia).
-Both Parents were trained as classical singers.
-His parents separated when he was a child and his father remarried his step mother; a lifetime choir master and music teacher.
-He has three half siblings from his mothers previous marriage.
-He lived most of his early life between America and the United Kingdom and at age 13 attended Mill Hill School, a boarding school in Mill Hill, North London and completed his education to sixth form in 1996.

 Career

 Peter Youngblood Hills has been a professional actor since 1996.
-He started off his career in acting with various music videos, TV commercials and theater before beginning a career in film.
+He started his career in acting with various music videos, TV commercials and theater before beginning a career in film.
 He has appeared in various films like The Beach and The Last of the Blonde Bombshells.
-His big break was when he appeared in Tom Hanks and Steven Spielberg’s Band of Brothers.
+His big break was when he appeared in Tom Hanks and Steven Spielberg's Band of Brothers.

 He also appeared in a 2002 film, AKA with his Band of Brothers co-star Matthew Leitch.
 In 2003, he starred as Steve Warson in Michel Vaillant.
 In 2006, he starred in the Foyle's War Series 4 episode titled "Invasion".
 Hills had a brief cameo in The Wolf of Wall Street.

 Leonardo DiCaprio asked him to do the stylized cinematography for his environmental documentary The 11th Hour.
-It focused on the conservation and preservation of Life.
+It focused on the conservation and preservation of life.

-Due to his role in "Band of Brothers" his interests and personal life became focused on 'the recovery from war' which led to a 12-year mentorship with Vietnam Veteran, Sensei and Interfaith Rev. Clifford Ishigaki.
+Due to his role in Band of Brothers, his interests and personal life became focused on 'the recovery from war' which led to a 12-year mentorship with Vietnam Veteran, Sensei and Interfaith Rev. Clifford Ishigaki.